-- 67. QLPs were required to provide an assurance report or an audit report by an independent qualified auditor on their specified information.
-These reports provide us with a reasonable level of confidence as to the processes used to prepare information and the reliability of the information.
-The auditor is expected to identify and correct deficiencies in processes and information and provide assurance of its reliability. - 68.
-Overall, the level of completeness and timeliness of disclosures this year was similar to past years.
-However, not all QLPs provided us with their audit or assurance reports by the due date. - 69.
+- 66. Overall, the level of completeness and timeliness of disclosures this year was similar to past years.
+However, not all QLPs provided us with their audit or assurance reports by the due date. - 67.
 We reviewed all information received from QLPs under s 83 for compliance with our specified information instructions.
-This included checking the disclosures for completeness, the reasonableness of information provided, and the consistency of how different QLPs addressed comparable issues. - 70.
+This included checking the disclosures for completeness, the reasonableness of information provided, and the consistency of how different QLPs addressed comparable issues. - 68.
 Our review identified several issues, which we have raised with the relevant QLPs.
 These issues were technical in nature, relating to the specifics of the individual QLPs, and therefore did not require consultation.
-In these cases, the QLP provided us with a satisfactory explanation or additional information when requested. - 71.
-We are still awaiting audit/assurance information for two QLPs due to delays with the completion of their audits.
-We expect any outstanding information to be provided before we prepare the final LAD. - 72.
+In these cases, the QLP provided us with a satisfactory explanation or additional information when requested. - 69.
 All QLPs are responsible for ensuring that they comply with s 83.
-The Act makes it a breach to fail, without reasonable excuse, to comply with s 83 of the Act. - 73.
+The Act makes it a breach to fail, without reasonable excuse, to comply with s 83 of the Act. - 70.
 Where we identify a likely breach of s 83, we must consider the appropriate enforcement response.
-Any failure to immediately rectify identified non-compliance may increase the seriousness of the breach, and will be taken into account in determining the appropriate enforcement response. - 74.
-The Commission uses enforcement criteria to assist in deciding whether to take enforcement action in response to a statutory contravention and to assist it in deciding what enforcement action to take.^{33,34} The Commission's enforcement criteria are: - 74.1 extent of detriment;
+Any failure to immediately rectify identified non-compliance may increase the seriousness of the breach, and will be taken into account in determining the appropriate enforcement response. - 71.
+The Commission uses enforcement criteria to assist in deciding whether to take enforcement action in response to a statutory contravention and to assist it in deciding what enforcement action to take.
+The Commission's enforcement criteria are: - 71.1 extent of detriment; - 71.2 seriousness of conduct; and - 71.3 public interest. - 72.
+Our enforcement options include: - 72.1 issuing a compliance advice letter; - 72.2 issuing a warning letter; - 72.3 serving a civil infringement notice under s 156D of the Act, incorporating a penalty of \$2,000; - 72.4 agreeing an out of court settlement; or